Florida Vehicle Accident Statistics

 The Geotab study was conducted by using statistics from the National Highway Traffic Safety Administration.

-The study bases its ranking on the number of fatal crashes per one million vehicle miles travelled on the road.
+The study bases its ranking on the number of fatal crashes per one million vehicle miles traveled on the road.

 Other dangerous roads according to Winknews.com were Interstate 75 and State Road 82.